Myth: In the larger scheme of energy conservation one person can't make that much of a difference!

 Myth: Bottled water is safer than tap water.

-Truth: Tap water is subject to stricter government standards.
+Truth: Tap water is subject to stricter government standards than bottled water.